Creator: Rick Hansen Foundation

 The Rick Hansen Foundation (RHF) offers training and auditing primarily based on building accessibility.
 They offer unique programs, professional training, and in British Columbia, a grants program that provides funding to improve the accessibility of spaces that have received the RHF certification.

 - 1 in 5 Canadians, more than 6.2 million, currently live with a disability.
-They encounter barriers completing everyday tasks because buildings and spaces are inaccessible.
+They encounter barriers to completing everyday tasks because buildings and spaces are inaccessible.

 - RHF provides accessibility resources that are part of the Rick Hansen Accessibility Certification program to ensure that your buildings and spaces are accessible.
 The tips include: